Spotlight: Rousseau’s ‘Tiger in a Tropical Storm’

 Henri Rousseau (1844-1910) was a French artist who only started painting at age 35, and only seriously in his early 40’s after a lifetime as a tax collector.
 Ridiculed by his critics throughout this life, and regarded as an eccentric, Rousseau won a great following from fellow artists Matisse, Picasso, Toulouse-Lautrec, Signac and Delaunay.

-‘Tiger in a Tropical Storm’ (1891; National Gallery), or ‘Surprised!’ as it was originally called, is eminently fashionable for its time despite being derided by his critics.
-The Fin de Siecle society were obsessed with exotic subjects (think Gauguin’s paintings of Tahitian women, or….… It shows a tiger amid tropical foliage, illuminated by a flash of lightning in the pouring rain, preparing to pounce on its prey in the midst of a raging gale.
+‘Tiger in a Tropical Storm’ (1891; National Gallery), or ‘Surprised!’ as it was originally called, is eminently fashionable for its time despite being derided by Rousseau’s critics.
+The Fin de Siecle society was obsessed with exotic subjects (think Gauguin’s paintings of Tahitian women).
+This work shows a tiger amid tropical foliage, illuminated by a flash of lightning in the pouring rain, as the tiger prepares to pounce on its prey in the midst of a raging gale.

 More like a poster or pattern, Rousseau used lots of green paint, layering it up to recreate the luscious verdant foliage of the jungle, and silver drips of paint for the lashing rain.

-At the time Rousseau was seen as an eccentric and it is perhaps telling that in retirement he played the violin on the street to make money.
-He always courted acceptance but never quite made it and now we can see that he was before his time, paint the way to inspire artists.
+At the time, Rousseau was seen as an eccentric – and it is perhaps telling that in retirement he played the violin on the street to make money.
+He always courted acceptance but never quite made it and, perhaps with the benefit of some hundred years of hindsight, we can see that he was before his time, a visionary for the flavour of popular aesthetic that was to come.